Are you a beginner photographer who doesn’t want to spend much money on equipment?

 I’m an avid fisherman; I’ve caught everything from trout to tuna to bluegills.

 But lately, my favorite place to put my pole has been in front of a camera.
-Photographing fish is a challenge in many ways.

-First, they move fast, and when they don’t move at all, they also move fast!
-Second, they’re transparent, so if you want a clear shot, you have to get close enough for them not to notice you.
+Second, they’re transparent, so if you want a clear shot, you must get close enough for them not to notice you.

 And thirdly, there aren’t very many of them around anymore.